LINC-BIT/legodnn/README.md

  ### 1.1 Major features
 - **Modular Design**

   This project decomposes  the block extracting,retraining and selecting processes of legodnn into various modules.
-Users can  conver their own custom model to legodnn more conveniently by using these module components.
+Users can  convert their own custom model to legodnn more conveniently by using these module components.

 - **Automatic extraction of blocks**